powerhouse-inc/rwa-portfolio/README.md

 npm run connect
 ```

-You will then find the document models and editors that are part of this package below to test.
+You will then find the document models and editors that are part of this package below to test in Connect Studio.